The Right to Relationship in Healthcare

 Responsibility for connecting significant findings to the person they concern.

-Systems should be built around the patient’s ongoing care, not just the length of the latest contract or platform.
+Systems should be built around the patient’s ongoing care, not just the length of the latest contract or the newest platform.

-Because ‘first, do no harm’ does not start only when a doctor chooses a treatment.
+Because ‘first, do no harm’ does not begin only when a doctor chooses a treatment.

 It starts with making sure the patient is not lost between visits.